Jacque Nyenhuis PhD RD LDN

 Cataldo, C., Nyenhuis, J., & Whitney, E. (1989).
 Nutrition and Diet Therapy, 2nd Ed. .West Publishing Co., St. Paul, MN.704 pages.

-Stutte, G., and Nyenhuis, J., (in process) Plant-based foods as primary line of defense against diseases.
+Stutte, G., and Nyenhuis, J., (2021) Plant-based foods as primary line of defense against diseases.
 In Integrative Health in Clinical Practice.
 Ed.
 Blujus dos Santos Rohde, C., & Ricardo Ghelman, M. Monroe Publishing Co.

 INVITED INTERNATIONAL PRESENTATIONS